daniperez/CMakeLists.txt/README.md

 2 - Win32 Application Cross-Compilation
 =======================================

-The following scripts can be used together or individually:
+This script is split in a functional basis.
+They can be used together or individually:

 1.  ``Win32CC.cmake``: main script.
 In order to use it, include it in your CMake script: